qalle2/nes-clock/README.md

 Buttons:
 * left/right: move cursor
 * up/down: change digit at cursor
+* select: toggle between NTSC and PAL timing
 * start: switch to run mode (hour must be 23 or less)

 ### Run mode
-* Time advances by one second every 60.1 frames.
+* If using NTSC timing, time advances by one second every 60.1 frames.
+* If using PAL timing, time advances by one second every 50.008333&hellip; frames.
 * The clock moves around the screen to prevent burn-in.
 * The cursor is hidden.

 Buttons:
-* start: switch to adjust mode
+* start: return to adjust mode